dqops/dqo/docs/getting-started/add-data-source-connection.md

 After [installation and starting DQOps](installation.md), we describe how to import locally stored CSV file using the user interface, initiate automatic monitoring and run basic statistics.

-For a full description of how to add a data source connection to other providers or add connection using the command-line shell, see [Working with DQOps section](../data-sources/index.md).
+For a full description of how to add a data source connection to other providers or add connection using the DQOps Shell, see [Working with DQOps section](../data-sources/index.md).

 You can find more information about [navigating the DQOps user interface here](../dqo-concepts/dqops-user-interface-overview.md).